VitorSobrinho/VitorSobrinho/README.md

 - 👋 Hi, I’m @VitorSobrinho
 - 👀 I’m interested in networking and I open to work.
-- 🌱 I’m currently learning JavaScript, HTML and CSS.
+- 🌱 I’m currently learning JavaScript, HTML, CSS and Python.
 - 📫 How to reach me: https://www.linkedin.com/in/vhyctorugo/

 <!---